-Driver negligence is the cause of most car accidents
+Driver negligence is the Cause of Most Car Crashes

 A study by the AAA Foundation for Traffic Safety found that mistakes on the part of drivers are the cause of 94 percent of all car accidents, and about 87 percent of drivers engage in unsafe behaviors.